 - I'm a Swedish physicist, today (2019) in my sixties, nowdays retired from my former work as a bibliometric anayst.

 - Why are you doing this?

 - Well, I was playing tenor (soprano) in the Stockholm steelband Hot Pans for over 10 years, and since I have a physicist education, I started to do some hobby research in the acoustics of the pan and wrote a book in 1992 to document the tuning techniques as a part of this research.
 In the nineties, I used to work as a web developer, and therefore I decided to put my material on the net and try to create an electronic forum for the instrument.
-Unfortunately, I don't have the time to do research any more, since I now have a family to care for and a highly interesting and demanding profession.

 - What is your e-mail address?